Totino-Grace High School: Early years

 From its very beginning, the Brothers and Sisters worked alongside laymen and laywomen as their counterparts in the school's operation.
 To this day, the staff have provided the tradition that is one of the school's values.
 The school grew throughout the late 1960s and early 1970s.
 In 1970, the Christian Brothers informed the Archdiocese that they could no longer be personally responsible for the financial operation of the school, and a lay Corporate Board was begun to formulate policy for the school.

-The school was originally named to honor Archbishop Thomas L. Grace, an early Minnesota bishop who was a pioneer in education.
+The school was originally named to honor Archbishop Thomas Langdon Grace, an early Minnesota bishop who was a pioneer in education.
 In 1980, the name of the school was augmented to Totino-Grace to honor the generous benefaction of Jim and Rose Totino, entrepreneurs in the frozen pizza business.
 Today Totino-Grace is one of the largest (with a student population of approximately 800) of the thirteen Catholic high schools in the Archdiocese of St. Paul and Minneapolis.